Autographs

 Identifier: MS-0037

 James Roberts Gilmore (1822-1903) was an American author who often used the pseudonym "Edmund Kirke."
-This collection includes letters collected by Gilmore from significant literary, political, and popular individuals of the 19th century.
+This collection includes letters collected by Gilmore from literary, political, and popular individuals of the 19th century.
 The letters span the years 1820 to 1903.

 J.H. van 't Hoff papers